r0oth3x49/lynda-dl/README.md

   Advance:
     -u, --username      Username or Library Card Number.
     -p, --password      Password or Library Card Pin.
-    -o, --organization  Organization that is registered at lynda.com.
+    -o, --organization  Organization, registered at Lynda.
+    -s, --sub-only      Download the captions/subtitle only
     -d, --directory     Output directory where the videos will be saved, default is current directory.